Sam-Giannakoulias/RML_ThioClass/Required_Files/README.md

 # README
 These are the required files for running Thio_Class.
+Sample_Data.csv shows the form that this file must be for the executable to work.
+Chymotrypsin_uKAAFAAAu.pdb is a smaple input for you to use as practice.